tonyganch/gonzales-pe/doc/AST-Description.md

 #### default

 `!default` keyword.
-Valid only for scss syntax.
+Valid only for scss and syntax.

 ```
 a: b !default